The Different Types of Car Insurance Coverage

 Secured with SHA-256 Encryption

-- Personal Injury Protection: Medical treatment to you and/or passengers in your vehicle up to a certain limit per accident and/or per passenger.
+- Personal Injury Protection: Personal injury protection (PIP) covers medical expenses for you and/or passengers in your vehicle up to a certain limit per accident and/or per passenger.
+This is similar to medical payments coverage (MedPay).

-- Collision: Repairs to your own car.
-You can use this coverage even when someone else causes the accident, and your insurer will pay for your damage and then pursue the other driver’s insurance for reimbursement.
+- Collision Coverage: Collision insurance repairs damages to your own car.
+You can use collision coverage even when someone else causes the accident, and your insurer will pay for your damage and then pursue the other driver’s insurance for reimbursement.

-- Comprehensive: Theft, vandalism, and acts of nature.
+- Comprehensive Coverages: Comprehensive insurance covers theft, vandalism, and acts of nature.

-- Uninsured Motorist / Underinsured Motorist: Damage to your vehicle caused by a driver with too little insurance coverage, or no insurance coverage.
+- Uninsured Motorist Coverage/ Underinsured Motorist Coverages: Damage to your vehicle caused by a driver with too little insurance coverage, or no insurance coverage.

 - Rental: The cost of a rental vehicle up to a certain limit per day, typically $25 or $50 per day.